7 Best Digital Security Tips for Protesting in August 2020

 The reality is that you really don’t need a phone during a protest.
 If you’re meeting your friends, there’s no need to text or Facebook them.

 You can discuss a meeting spot with your friends early on and assemble there.
-Communication is still possible when you leave your phone at home.
+Communication is not as comfortable, but still possible when you leave your phone at home.

 If you plan to organize a protest, it’s a good idea to look beyond Facebook and Twitter.